-Convertible refers to two modes of use—rear-facing for newborns and toddlers to forward-facing when height or weight requirements are met.
+A convertible car seat refers to a seat with two distinct modes of use—rear-facing for newborns and toddlers to forward-facing when child height or weight requirements are met.
 Multiple recline and headrest settings in both modes keep your baby comfortable and secure.
-Time to graduate from the convertible when your child is 65 lbs. or 49 inches.
+You’ll know when it’s time to graduate from the convertible car seat when your child is 65 lbs. or 49 inches.

 Even when your child fits the height and weight guidelines to use a seat belt instead of a full harness with their booster seat, that doesn’t mean they should.
 Maturity matters - most children younger than 5-years old are not mature enough to sit without a full harness.
 You know your child best, so don’t make the switch until you’re confident your growing child will sit still and safely without a full harness.

 Some retailers might allow you test the fit of a car seat before purchasing but most have displays that allow you to check out the car seat in-store to research the features that make installation simple like bubble level indicators and multiple recline angles.